SMSpp-Project/SMSpp/README.md

 ```

-### Usage with Cmake
+### Usage with CMake

-After the library is configured and built, you can use it in your CMake project with:
+After the library is built, you can use it in your CMake project with:

 ```cmake
 find_package(SMSpp)
 target_link_libraries(<my_target> SMS++::SMSpp)
 ```

-### Running the tests with Cmake
+### Running the tests with CMake

 Some simple unit tests will be built with the library,
 to run them, launch `ctest` from the build directory.
-To disable them, configure the library with the option `-DBUILD_TESTING=OFF`.
+To disable them, set the option `BUILD_TESTING` to `OFF`.

 ### Build and install with makefiles

 Carefully hand-crafted makefiles have also been developed for those unwilling
-to use Cmake.
+to use CMake.
 General instructions are:

 - The arrangements of folders must be that envisioned by the
   [Umbrella SMS++ Project](https://gitlab.com/smspp/smspp-project)